ShadowDoggo/sfdl_files/SFDL/Instructions.md

 ## Online files

 In order to participate in the splatfests, you'll need to dump the online files from your Wii U using [this](https://cemu.cfw.guide/online-play.html) guide.
-Pretendo servers **do not** work with the splatfests at the moment.

 ## Downloads